TryQuiet/framework-builder/README.md

 generate-frameworks script gets three arguments: desired platform; cpu architecture to build against; comma-separated package names to iterate over and to run proper scripts for each.

 ## Build for MacOS
+> NOTE: You must use machine running MacOS to build for MacOS.

 Do `npm run start-macos` in the root directory of the project.
 By default, the packages (`leveldown` and `classic-level`) will build against `x86_64` and `arm64` architectures.

 Resulting binary is universal, which means it covers both `x86_64` and `arm64`.
 Please do not change the default `universal` arch value in the script command.

 ## Build for iOS
+> NOTE: You must use machine running MacOS to build for iOS.
 > NOTE: Currently, the only supported architecture for iOS is arm64

 Do `npm run start-ios` in the root directory of the project.